langsci/langscibook/README.md

 ## installation

-In your terminal, you can clone the repository ~~and download the contained submodules~~ with the following command:
+In your terminal, you can clone the repository with the following command:

 `git clone --recursive https://github.com/langsci/latex.git`

-~~In case you already have cloned the repository, don't forget to also update the submodules together with `git pull`:~~

-~~`git submodule update --init --recursive`~~

 ## class options of langscibook.cls